MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/language.md

     "items": [
         {
             "type": "TextBlock",
-            "text": "This TextBlock is now scoped directly to 'mySubObject': {mySubObjectProperty}" },
+            "text": "This TextBlock is now scoped directly to 'mySubObject': ${mySubObjectProperty}" },
         {
             "type": "TextBlock",
-            "text": "To break-out and access the root data, use: {$root}" }
+            "text": "To break-out and access the root data, use: ${$root}" }
     ]
 }